-Take your soup and salad game to the next level with a batch of Buttery Garlic Croutons!
+Take your soup and salad game to the next level with a batch of buttery croutons!
 Homemade croutons are easy to make and a great way to bring new life to day-old bread.
+This versatile crouton recipe is adaptable to your favorite flavors and seasonings (6 ideas included in the recipe!).

 Store bought croutons get the job done in soup or on a salad, but homemade croutons are simply a whole other world.